This post is also available in: Español (Spanish)

 Cases most probable to result in large verdicts were settled at a deep discount.
 Most cases end up settling at a discount well below what jury verdicts suggest is a fair value on the claim.

-In fact, her analysis suggests the stronger the case, the less value the client actually received.
+Her analysis suggests the stronger the case, the less value the client received.

 Cases that benefited from this churn-and-burn process were small claims and had a low probability of success at trial.
 Both sides (the insurance company and the personal injury mill) benefit from quickly settling claims.
 It’s easier for them that way.
 Clients with strong cases give up a lot more than those clients with weak cases gain.
 The lawyers and the insurance companies win, while the client with a serious injury loses.